LordZexn0/C-Game/README.md

 All the code is in one file because this game created for fun while recapping and reviewing everything I learned in C++ and C.

+the document contains the outline and structure of how the game was created basically the documentation.

 [Beyblade Battle Quest - Game Report __ Zohair Ansari (1).pdf](https://github.com/user-attachments/files/18341934/Beyblade.Battle.Quest.-.Game.Report.__.Zohair.Ansari.1.pdf)

 Created by Zohair Ansari